leodeslf/leaf/summs/ux/ux_design_fundamentals.md

 ### User Testing

 Here the user will be _taking decisions_ from the available _options_, _interacting_ with the system and, if it's all fine, doing what he is supposed to do with the app.
-Also telling tester whether or not there is a _problem_, something that can't be done or understood.
+Also telling testers whether or not there is a _problem_, something that can't be done or understood.

 ## Sitemap